-The first time I saw Picture Paris (on television) I only caught the last 10 minutes or so but what I saw definitely left me wanting more, because quite frankly I couldn’t quite believe what I had just seen.
+The first time I saw Picture Paris (on television) I only caught the last 10 minutes or so.
+What I saw definitely left me wanting more.
+Quite frankly I couldn’t quite believe what I had just seen.
 I quickly scanned the programming guide and found a listing for the next time it would show and hit the record button.

-As I watched the 30-minute film I found myself laughing at really inappropriate scenes but I suppose that is the very definition of a black comedy – laughing at something that should not be funny – but is.
+As I watched the 30-minute film I found myself laughing at really inappropriate scenes.
+I suppose that is the very definition of a black comedy, laughing at something that should not be funny.
+But it is.
 Without giving away the unexpected, the story is about a housewife and mom, Ellen, whose son is about to graduate high school and leave for college.
-Ellen has an inexplicable obsession of all things Parisian and has been dreaming of a life in Paris.
+Ellen has an inexplicable obsession of all things Parisian.
+She has been dreaming of a life in Paris.
 She lives, breathes and speaks Paris to the eye-rolling annoyance of her husband.
 Paris will fill the void left by her son’s absence.
-Paris will rekindle her marriage.
+The city of lights will rekindle her marriage.
 Paris will fix everything.

 The day comes when they drop off their son at college and her husband announces that not only does he not want to go to Paris, he does not want to be married.
 Ellen, devastated, heads to Paris alone and life in Paris is not what she hoped it would be.
 There is disappointment around every corner and she is lost in her loneliness to the point where she lets herself be seduced by an unseemly ex-acquaintance.